 Editor's note: Looking for workers' compensation insurance?
 Fill out the below questionnaire to have our vendor partners contact you with free information.

 How much workers' compensation you need depends on a number of factors, including state laws and your industry.
-Reputable insurance agencies should be able to help you determine how much you need.
-But if you want to do your homework, here are some things to consider.
+Reputable insurance agencies should be able to help you determine how much you need, but if you want to do your homework, here are the five factors to consider.

 To understand workers' compensation requirements, you need to check your state laws.
 Only Texas doesn't mandate that companies provide workers' compensation for their employees.
 State laws further require that your workers' comp policies be audited regularly to ensure you are paying an appropriate amount for the risk exposure your people face on the job.

 "Since workers' compensation laws are regulated at the state level, business owners should first determine when workers' compensation insurance is required for their business," Somers said.
 "Usually, it's as soon as they hire an employee."
 [Interested in business liability insurance?
 Check out our best picks.]